Cradcliff187/project-crew-connect/RCA.md

    Error: Failed to fetch schedule item.
 DB Error: TypeError: fetch failed
    ```

-3. The error occurs in the server-side endpoint that handles calendar synchronization.
+3. The error occurs when the server tries to communicate with Supabase.

 ## Error Stack Trace